biocatiit/website/content/news/2025_musclex_symposium.rst

 *   Scientific presentations from recent muscle studies using x-ray diffraction and/or other structural techniques.

-If you have questions, please contact Maicon Landim Vieira (mlandimvieira@iit.edu) or Weikang Ma (wma6@iit.edu).
+If you have questions, please contact Maicon Landim Vieira (mlandimvieira@illinoistech.edu) or Weikang Ma (wma6@illinoistech.edu).

 Confirmed speakers (Alphabetically):